WiIIiam278/Velocitab/README.md

 ![showcase.png](images/showcase.png)

 ## Setup
-Requires [Protocolize](https://github.com/Exceptionflug/protocolize) v2.2.5 to be installed on your proxy.
+Requires [Protocolize](https://www.spigotmc.org/resources/protocolize-protocollib-for-bungeecord-waterfall-velocity.63778/) v2.2.5 to be installed on your proxy.
 [LuckPerms](https://luckperms.net) is also strongly recommended for prefix/suffix/role (and sorting) support.

 Simply download the latest release and place it in your Velocity plugins folder (along with Protocolize).

 ## Configuration
-Velocitab has a simple config file that lets you define a header, footer and format for the player list, as well as a set of servers you do not want to have the custom player list appear on (i.e. if you want certain backend servers to manage the tab list instead of the proxy).
+Velocitab has a simple config file that lets you define a header, footer and format for the player list.
+You can additionally configure [groups of servers](https://william278.net/docs/velocitab/server-groups) to display different formats in the TAB menu depending on which server the player is viewing it from.

 ### Formatting
-Formatting is handled through [MineDown](https://github.com/Phoenix616/MineDown), supporting the full range of RGB colors and gradients.
-If you use my other plugin using MineDown, HuskChat, you'll feel right at home.
+Velocitab [supports](https://william278.net/docs/velocitab/formatting) the full range of RGB colors and gradients, with options to use either MineDown (_default_) or MiniMessage formatting.

 ### Placeholders
-You can include placeholders in the header, footer and player name format of the TAB list.
+You can include [placeholders](https://william278.net/docs/velocitab/placeholders) in the header, footer and player name format of the TAB list.
 The following placeholders are supported:

 | Placeholder              | Description                                   | Example            |
 |--------------------------|-----------------------------------------------|--------------------|